14 Apr 2025

 Seeing the success of early expert networks, a new generation sprung up from 2006 onwards.
 The founders had often been clients of the 1st-gen networks, e.g. strategy consultants as the founders of Capvision (2006; Bain), Third Bridge (2007; Bain), Alphasights (2008; Bain, McKinsey), Atheneum (2010; Kaiser Associates, McKinsey), BCC Global (2008; McKinsey), or employees, e.g. Mosaic Research (2010; Vista), Ridgetop (2008; Vista), Maven Research (2008; GLG), Magellan (2014; Alphasights).

 The 2nd gen expert networks initially struggled to break into the investment clients, as 1st gen networks were already entrenched.
-So instead, these newer expert networks focused on Private Equity clients, who were just starting a long bull-run, and the strategy consultants they employed.
+So instead, these newer expert networks focused on Private Equity clients, who were starting a decade-long bull run, and the strategy consultants they employed.

 Every client segment behaves differently.
 While institutional investors had predictable research needs around earnings releases, PEs and Consultants had faster-moving projects that could start “whenever”.
 They also researched more niche and ever-changing industries, so expert networks had to do more custom-recruiting.
 2nd generation expert networks focused on this and excelled.